 First get your fill of saying this restaurant’s name out loud -- it’s pretty fun.
 Then settle in on the roof for bad-week-annihilating sake bombs and affordable sushi.

-Sauf Haus takes the whole beer garden thing and puts it on the roof, complete with 2lb pretzels, German brews, and the smell of sunscreen.
+Sauf Haus takes the whole beer garden thing and puts it on the roof, complete with giant pretzels, German brews, and the live entertainment every Tuesday.

 H Street NE